stephenverderame/cpp_book/src/testing/gmock.md

 # Gmock

 GMock provides the ability to mock implementations.
 For example let's say that you are testing some logic which performs some operation on data received fromm a database.
 To keep tests fast, and the logic verifiable, it's probably useful to have a mock database which you can control.
 What we can do is create a database *gateway*: an interface that abstracts away the concrete database implementation.
-The we can have our concrete production class and a second concrete mock class acts like a real database.
-Gmock makes developing such a class much easier by providing macros to generate method implementations and assert passed parameters and calling conditions (ex. how many times the function is called, when it's called, etc.).
+Then we can have a concrete production class, and a second concrete mock class acts like a real database.
+Gmock makes developing such a class much easier by providing macros to generate method implementations and assert passed parameters and calling conditions
+(ex. how many times the function is called, when it's called, etc.).

 The googletest github repo contains both gtest and gmock.
 So the only thing we need to do to use gmock is add gmock to the `target_link_libraries` call for our test in CMake.
 ```